Tehambuli/Jack-Musical-App/README.md

 APP will be finished tomorrow and reviewed by mentor Jessamy!

-Questions to ask:  Can we make the youtube videos into Iframe, so it will open up to the video directly?
+Questions to ask:  Can we make the youtube videos into Iframe.
+It will easier to do a modal and embed the video right there.
+Can also close and go right back to APP
-                   I would like to make a fun transition screen.

-Added intro app page and needs to be connected to the APP with a fun transition
+Splash page with title brief description and button to enter

+Adding a photo of Jack on splash page, fade opacity of pic

+JS transition between correct answer and video